 The CHAdeMO charging system is currently the only EV charging system that has been type tested for Vehicle to Grid (V2G).
 Vehicle models that currently accept CHAdeMO connections, such as the Nissan Leaf, Kia Soul, Mitsubishi Outlander and Nissan eNV200 are the only vehicles capable of participating in V2G operation.

-It should be noted that the consortium that created CCS has a time line envisaged where CCS will be type approved to provide V2G in the near future, in fact trails are ongoing at this time.
+It should be noted that the consortium that created CCS has a time line envisaged where CCS will be type approved to provide V2G in the near future.